-- Once a location has been picked, hunters now must decide on the method of hunting that will offer the best opportunity to harvest a deer. - There are several ways you can hunt whitetail.
-Hiding inside of specially constructed concealment called a "blind", hiding in an elevated blind off the ground, in a "tree stand" that simply provides a platform high above the ground to stand on, but very little concealment, and Spot and Stalk hunting.
+Once a location has been picked, hunters now must decide on the method of hunting that will offer the best opportunity to harvest a deer.

+There are several ways you can hunt deer.
+Sitting inside of specially constructed concealment called a blind, sitting in an elevated blind off the ground, in a tree stand that provides a platform high above the ground, and spot and stalk hunting.